GregHilston/Code-Foo/Challenges/challenge_8_business_hours/README.md

 # Challenge

-Your goal is to decode a time encoding that is used to explain when a business is open.
+Your goal is to parse a time encoding for business hours, and turn it into human-readable text.

 ## Input Description

-Each input will consist of multiple 11-character chunks, with no separators Format as follows:
+Your input will consist of multiple 11-character chunks, with no separators Format as follows:

     ABCCCCDDDDE